HE WILD MERCY OF THE DIVINE FEMININE

 And I bought into it because life in the body was hard.
 I had had all these losses.
 The two significant losses were my brother and my boyfriend.
-I was being abused.
 I was being sexually abused.
 I hated sex, I hated my body, I hated him but I couldn’t admit it because he was my spiritual teacher.
 And so this transcendent spirituality was right up my alley.
-Also not only did this masculine patriarchal sensibility emphasize transcending the body and the Earth, but it was also about perfection and purification.
+Also, not only did this masculine, patriarchal sensibility emphasize transcending the body and the Earth, it was about perfection and purification.
 And so that of course increased my self-hatred exponentially because this body of mine was not right.
-And so if I just could beat the shit out of it and beat it into submission then maybe I could get to God.
-And all of these practices of purification and perfection—this whole self improvement project is designed for failure.
+If I just could beat the shit out of it and beat it into submission then maybe I could get to God.
+And all of these practices of purification and perfection—this whole self improvement project—is designed for failure.
 It’s designed to disparage who we are and what we have.
-And so it’s taken me decades to recover from that kind of conditioning.
-That somehow I was impure and imperfect and if I just worked hard enough I could get right with God.
-And to actually reclaim and embrace my body as holy ground and this Earth as sacred.
-And to see that it’s not only about me.
+It’s taken me decades to recover from that kind of conditioning…that somehow I was impure and imperfect, and if I just worked hard enough, I could get right with God.
+To actually reclaim and embrace my body as holy ground and this Earth as sacred.
+To see that it’s not only about me.
 It’s about all of us and it’s about the Earth herself.
-And this predicament of the climate catastrophe.
-And the way that women and girls have been disparaged and buried and women’s wisdom has been basically erased from the religious canon across the landscape of the spiritual traditions, is intimately entwined with this disparagement of the body in this emphasis on transcendence and purification of perfection.
-And that the Earth herself, our beloved mother, our lover, the Earth herself has been the most tragic victim of that way of seeing and being.
+And this predicament of climate catastrophe.
+The way that women and girls have been disparaged and buried, and women’s wisdom has been basically erased from the religious canon across the landscape of the spiritual traditions, is intimately entwined with this disparagement of the body in this emphasis on transcendence and purification of perfection.
+The Earth herself, our beloved mother, our lover, the Earth herself has been the most tragic victim of that way of seeing and being.

-I’m really moved by the ways in which many men, privileged white men are voluntarily abdicating their own power in order to emphasize these feminine realities and hold them up and lift them up and support them.
-And are stepping back and allowing these feminine voices to be centered and to be prominent.
+I’m really moved by the ways in which many men, privileged white men, are voluntarily abdicating their own power in order to emphasize these feminine realities.
+They are stepping back and allowing these feminine voices to be centered and to be prominent.
 Many men are hungry for this feminine wisdom.
-And so willing to step back and allow that to emerge.
-And every once in a while I actually have been interviewed by women who are just recapitulating the patriarchy and are being just as as bossy and controlling and ego-centered as the men that they purport to be replacing.
+They are so willing to step back and allow that to emerge.
+Every once in a while, I’ve been interviewed by women who are just recapitulating the patriarchy, who are being just as bossy and controlling and ego-centered as some men that they purport to be replacing.
 So it’s not just about women doing what the dudes have done.
-It’s about all of us reclaiming our interconnectedness and the power of loving kindness.
-And not just those soft kind of traditionally feminine qualities of compassion and loving-kindness and mercy and unconditional forgiveness and all of those things that definitely belong to the feminine.
-But also the ferocity, the wildness, the overflowing creativity that can look like chaos.
-And the rule-breaking, the subversive elements of the feminine that disrupt those structures that are so entrenched and so rule-bound and legislative.
+It’s about all of us reclaiming our interconnectedness and the power of lovingkindness.
+And not just those soft kinds of traditionally feminine qualities of compassion and lovingkindness and mercy and unconditional forgiveness and all of those things that definitely belong to the feminine, but also the ferocity, the wildness, the overflowing creativity that can look like chaos.
+The rule-breaking, the subversive elements of the feminine that disrupt those structures that are so entrenched and so rule-bound and legislative.
 The feminine turns it all upside down.
 Breaks it all open.
 It’s messy.
-It’s not pretty always.
-That aspect of the feminine also is is what is needed right now.”
+It’s not always pretty.
+That aspect of the feminine also is what is needed right now.”

-After meeting Mirabai, I ask new questions: “Where can I emphasize relationship over winning and consuming?
-How can I honor my overweight body and its wisdom while I work to become healthier vs. shaming myself?
-Would I be willing to step aside to allow a woman to be a more visible leader where I would have otherwise been leading?
-I am in the latter part of my career so it seems safe to now say yes but would I have given up being a Harley Procter Marketing Director at P&G or an instructor teaching a class at Rotman MBA to enable greater representation by women?
-Those have been important accomplishments for me but I recognize that I need to be willing to step aside to let women take a greater lead.
-My contribution is that I hope to have shown others in the corporate environment that a spiritual and relational approach to leadership are valuable and impactful.
+After meeting Mirabai, I ask new questions: “Where can I emphasize relationship over winning and consuming?” and “How can I honor my overweight body and its wisdom while I work to become healthier versus shaming myself?” and “Would I be willing to step aside to allow a woman to be a more visible leader where I would have otherwise been leading?”
+“Would I have given up being a Harley Procter Marketing Director at P&G, or the instructor of a class at Rotman MBA, to enable greater representation by women?”
+Those were important accomplishments for me, but I recognize that I need to be willing to step aside to let women take a greater lead.
+My contribution is that I hope to have shown others in the corporate environment that a spiritual and relational approach to leadership is valuable and impactful.